Curriculum

 The goal of our math program is to help students understand the relationship between mathematics learned in school and real-life situations by providing meaningful learning experiences aligned with state standards and benchmarks.
 The layering of the math strands: number and number relations, algebra, measurement, geometry, data analysis, probability and discrete math, patterns relations and functions moves from the concrete to the conceptual.
 Age appropriate activities guide students’ development of math concepts as the content becomes increasingly abstract.

 Number and number operations and geometry are the core of the math program in prekindergarten - K programs.
-In first and 2nd grade measurement is included as an additional focus area.
+In 1st and 2nd grade, measurement is included as an additional focus area.
 Students use math manipulatives to help develop the idea that representations are interchangeable.
 Students gain an understanding of measurement, data, and patterns while working with numbers.
 Critical thinking skills develop as students investigate math concepts through problem solving, reasoning, connections, and communication.
-Fundamental ideas of algebra are introduced, developed and extended as students participate in math activities.
-Kindergarten students through fifth grade students use the Houghton Mifflin Harcourt math program and supplemental materials to develop these concepts.
+Fundamental ideas of algebra are introduced, developed, and extended as students participate in math activities.
+Kindergarten through fourth grade students use the McGraw Hill My Math program and supplemental online resources such as IXL to develop these concepts.
 In first grade an additional multisensory program, Touch Math, bridges manipulation and memorization allowing for fluency.

 As middle school students move through the curriculum, they are challenged with a balanced math program that includes a significant amount of algebra and geometry.
 Middle school students are provided with problem solving experiences in which critical thinking skills continue to develop.
 They learn to generate various strategies for solving problems, to analyze variable quantities, and to apply algebraic methods to real- life situations.
 Teachers use the Holt math series as well as a variety of supplemental materials.
 The math program is accelerated.
 Beginning in fifth grade, all students are in a math textbook one year above their grade level.
 The mathematical content presented helps prepare our students to enter substantive high school courses.